Generally, there are two ways to own a business. You can either invest in an existing business or open a new one.

 Financing your business

 Commercial banks in Canada can provide loans to start-ups and existing businesses.
 Loans are given based on the evaluation of your business plan and financial situation.
 Each bank has its own template for submitting a business plan.
 It is recommended that you use each bank’s template while applying for a loan.

-1000 Islands Community Futures Development Corporation (TICFDC) gives commercial loans of up to $150,000 to start-ups and existing businesses in the region that are generally higher risk and have difficulty to secure a loan from commercial banks.
+1000 Islands Community Futures Development Corporation (TICFDC) gives commercial loans to start-up and existing businesses in the region that are generally higher risk and have difficulty to secure a loan from commercial banks.
 Like the commercial banks, TICFDC also requires a detailed business plan to make a decision on giving a loan.

 Opening a Franchised Business